For additional information please feel free to reach WIE via telephone at (217) 244-3517 or via email at firstname.lastname@example.org.

 During her time with WIE, she has been involved in a number of women focused endeavors including developing a leadership program – WIE Lead – for women engineering students, co-authoring of a book (which is soon to publish) on the accomplishments of women engineers at the University of Illinois, serving on the committee responsible for the artist selection and overall creation and placement of a statue on engineering campus celebrating women engineers, and collaborating with the International Programs in Engineering office to establish a study abroad program for Women in Business and Technology with ORT University in Montevideo, Uruguay.
 Angie and her husband have two children and live in Mahomet.

 Brooke Newell is an academic advisor in the College of Engineering, Undergraduate Programs Office and also supports the programming efforts of Women in Engineering.
+In her role, Brooke also serves as an Undergraduate Programs representative to the College Executive Committee for undergraduate curriculum.
 Brooke earned a BS in Biology and an MPH from the University of Illinois-Springfield.
 Previously, Brooke was the Academic Programs Coordinator and Chief Academic Advisor in the Technology Entrepreneur Center (TEC), as well as the program coordinator for a $30M, multi-university research center (SONIC) within the College.
 Brooke and her husband have one child, two dogs, and live in Champaign.